appsignal/appsignal-nodejs/README.md

 Alternatively, you can manually add the `@appsignal/nodejs` package to your `package.json`.
 Then, run `yarn install`/`npm install`.

 > Installing the AppSignal for Node.js integration builds a native extension.
-In order to compile it, macOS users will need to install the [Xcode Developer Tools](https://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/).
+To compile it, macOS users will need to install the [Xcode Developer Tools](https://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/).
 Linux users will need the dependencies outlined here.
 Windows is not supported.

 You can then import and use the package in your bundle: